StorkST/Russian-Learning-Tools/content/posts/core-verbs-of-russian.en.md

   - by stem, for example "работать" will return 15 verbs
   - ...

-If you find any bug please open an issue at https://github.com/StorkST/Language-Learning-Tools/issues
+If you find any bug please open an issue at https://github.com/StorkST/CoreRussianVerbs/issues

 # What is next?
 Need help?

-The next goal is to build 3 printable sheets to learn these core russian verbs.
+The next goal is to build 3 reference guides of these core russian verbs.
 - One for beginners (A1, A2, B1) - 416 pairs of verbs
 - One for intermediate (B2) - 673 pairs of verbs
 - One for advanced (C1, C2) - 616 pairs of verbs